 Ask at the Student Program’s Event Coordinator for five college area press and media contacts, and advice.
 Plan ahead - the most successful area coverage requires several weeks lead time to meet deadlines.
 When designing your advertising be creative and inventive but don't forget to include all necessary information.
 Follow posting guidelines.
 Care should be taken to avoid any offensive language or illustrations, and to remember that events that are held on campus reflect upon the reputation of Mount Holyoke College.
 Discretion and good common sense are required.

 You can have your event included on these calendars by indicating so on your Event Registration Form (ERF).
-Information can also be submitted via Event Services, the Facilities Scheduler in the Conference and Events Office as late as 3 business days prior to the event.
+Information can also be submitted via Event Services, as late as 3 business days prior to the event.
 Obviously, however, you will be better served by earlier submission and longer exposure.

 The final week is crucial.
 The week of the event you should make it a point to flyer again.
 Update postings.
 Make reminder announcements at related events.
 Consider free promotional giveaways and attention getting gimmicks.
 Chalk sidewalks.
 Talk it up with friends.
 Even those who had planned to attend will forget the date if they don't get reminders as the event approaches.